BSc 1st Year Botany Range of Thallus Organisation Sample Model Practice Question Answer Papers

 3. Coccoid forms

 In certain members of order chloroccacales the small non-motile cells are held together to form non-motile colonies with either a definite or indefinite number of cells.
-They are free floating colonies e.g., Pediastrum, Hydrodictyon (water net).
+They are free-floating colonies e.g., Pediastrum, and Hydrodictyon (water net).

 4. Filamentous forms

-Some algae have thread like plant body.
-These threads are known as filament.
+Some algae have thread-like plant bodies.
+These threads are known as filaments.
 The filamentous forms have been derived either from palmellate or unicellular motile forms.
-The filamentous algae contain filaments which are composed of several cells placed one above the other e.g., Ulothrix, Spirogyra, Oedogonium, Nostoc, Oscillatoria.
-This is known as unbranched filamentous habit.
+The filamentous algae contain filaments which are composed of several cells placed one above the other e.g., Ulothrix, Spirogyra, Oedogonium, Nostoc, and Oscillatoria.
+This is known as an unbranched filamentous habit.
 Sometimes the filaments may be branched. e.g., Cladophora.
 This is known as branched filamentous habit.

 5. Heterotrichous forms

-This type of thallus found within the chaeophorals among the green algae.
+This type of thallus is found within the chaeophorals among the green algae.
 This consists of two parts (1) Prostrate creeping system (2) Erect projecting system.
-Stegiocolonium and Fritschiella, both the systems are fairly developed while in others out of these two systems one is better developed, the other being less developed, reduced or completely suppressed e.g., Choleochate, Drapandiopsis.
+Stegiocolonium and Fritschiella, both systems are fairly developed while in others out of these two systems one is better developed, the other being less developed, reduced, or completely suppressed e.g., Choleochate, Drapandiopsis.

 6. Siphonaceous forms

-In this case the unicellular plant body is enlarged to form a non-septate multinucleate sac.
-The plan of construction of plant body has its limitations.
-Protosiphon has an unsepatate, unbranched tubular thallus containing numerous nuclei.
-In Vaucheria the thallus is branched and contain numerous nuclei.
+In this case, the unicellular plant body is enlarged to form a non-septate multinucleate sac.
+The plan of construction of the plant body has its limitations.
+Protosiphon has a separate, unbranched tubular thallus containing numerous nuclei.
+In Vaucheria the thallus is branched and contains numerous nuclei.
 In Caulerpa, there is a complex development of Coenocytic branches to form a thallus, which may be 10 cm in height with a definite external form.

 7. Complex forms

-In some plants, like Chara the plant body is highly developed.
-In this case the plant remains attached to the soil by means of rhizoid.
+In some plants, like Chara, the plant body is highly developed.
+In this case, the plant remains attached to the soil by means of a rhizoid.
 These branches are of limited and unlimited growth, the former bearing sex organs.
-Apparently the plant looks like a small angiosperm.
+Apparently, the plant looks like a small angiosperm.

 8. Advanced type

-Some forms may be Multiaxial which have a single central siphons which may or may not be inter connected with each other e.g., Polysiphonia.
+Some forms may be Multiaxial which have a single central siphon that may or may not be interconnected with each other e.g., Polysiphonia.

 9. Parenchymatous type

-These forms develop by the rapid division of cells in filamentous habit.
-These forms shows multicellular with many layered structures e.g., Ulva, Fucus, Sargassum.
+These forms are developed by the rapid division of cells in filamentous habit.
+These forms show multicellular with many layered structures e.g., Ulva, Fucus, Sargassum.
+(BSc 1st Year Botany Range of Thallus Organization Sample Model Practice Question Answer Papers)

-Thus, from the above account we see that there is gradual evolution of vegetative structure from unicellular forms to multicellular parenchymatous forms.
+Thus, from the above account, we see that there is a gradual evolution of vegetative structure from unicellular forms to multicellular parenchymatous forms.

 BSc 1st Year Sample Model Practice Mock Test Question Answer Papers